 Clinical Core Courses - 18 credits

-NUR 700 Ethics- Examines ethical concepts foundational to advanced nursing practice.
+NUR 700 Healthcare Ethics for the APN- Examines ethical concepts foundational to advanced nursing practice.
 Application of a variety of decision making frameworks to address ethical dilemmas arising from complex care, use of technology, health care resources, health care policy, national and international health issues.

-NUR 701 Statistics- Develop the statistical skills necessary to critically evaluate advanced practice nursing research using qualitative and quantitative methods to identify appropriate techniques for interpretation of results of independent research, and for presentation of results to improve clinical practice.
+NUR 701 Statistical Analysis for Evidence based Practice- Develop the statistical skills necessary to critically evaluate advanced practice nursing research using qualitative and quantitative methods to identify appropriate techniques for interpretation of results of independent research, and for presentation of results to improve clinical practice.
 Develop beginning proficiency for performing the analysis of clinical datasets using software programs such as SPSS, Excel and SAS/STAT.

-NUR 731 Evidenced Based Practice- Focuses on the review, analysis, synthesis, and application of scientific evidence for advanced practice nursing and health care.
+NUR 731 Evidence Based Practice- Focuses on the review, analysis, synthesis, and application of scientific evidence for advanced practice nursing and health care.
 The ethical, legal, cultural, and financial implication of evidence based advanced nursing practice is examined.
-Tools to develop a evidenced based practice project are explored.
+Tools to develop an evidence based practice project are explored.

-NUR 800 DNP Scholarly Project 1- This is the first course of three courses developing a evidenced based scholarly project for advanced practice nursing.
+NUR 800 DNP Scholarly Project 1- This is the first course of three courses developing an evidence based scholarly project for advanced practice nursing.
 The student will conceptualize a scholarly research project in an area of advanced practice nursing.
-Synthesize knowledge and skills learned in previous courses to develop a evidenced based research project that makes a contribution to advanced practice nursing.
+Synthesize knowledge and skills learned in previous courses to develop an evidence based research project that makes a contribution to advanced practice nursing.

-NUR 810 DNP Scholarly Project 2- This is the second course of three courses in the development of a evidenced based scholarly project for advanced practice nursing.
-In this course the student will continue with the evidenced based nursing project.
+NUR 810 DNP Scholarly Project 2- This is the second course of three courses in the development of evidence based scholarly project for advanced practice nursing.
+In this course the student will continue with the evidence based nursing project.
 The focus is the completion of data collection, analysis and preparation of all components of the project.
-The student will work closely with an advanced practice nursing faculty in the preparation of the evidenced based research.
+The student will work closely with an advanced practice nursing faculty in the preparation of the evidence based research.